yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 space for the image and allow layout to stabilize.
-For progressive images, the byte range containing the first scan is significantly more important than the last bytes of the last scan.
+For progressive images, the byte range containing the first scan is significantly more important than the last bytes of the final scan.
 The former enable the browser to display the rough image (in low quality), while the latter provides small quality improvements.

 So download schemes that would enable us to download the first scans of